bdonon/ml4ps/docs/source/normalization.rst

     By doing so, we would actually break the permutation-equivariance of the data.
 If the neural network used is a simple fully connected architecture, then this may not have that much of an impact.
-But if we were to use a permutation-equivariant neural network architecture, then this would introduce a detrimental noise, which could prevent the neural network from learning anything meaningful.
+But if we were to use a permutation-equivariant neural network architecture (such as a Graph Neural Network), then this would introduce a detrimental noise, which could prevent the neural network from learning anything meaningful.

 Fitting normalizing functions
 -----------------------------